Zoweb/git-changelog/examples/disabled_heading_false_false_subheading_true_github.md

 Allows people using IDEs based on the Intellij platform to have everything set up
 ##### 3f118290
 So that it doesn't give away TRADE SECRETS 🤐
+##### 0db93166
+It wasn't working because one of the values was on the same line as the code block opening.